jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

     }
     self.assertEqual(a_dictionary.pop("basic"), None)

-the terminal updates to show an :doc:`AssertionError`
+the terminal shows an :doc:`AssertionError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-* I update the test with the right value to make it pass
+* I change the test with the right value to make it pass

   .. code-block:: python